CBSE Class 10th Exam Date:17 Feb' 26 - 17 Feb' 26

 Frequently Asked Questions (FAQs)

-Generally, questions of 3 to 4 marks are asked from this chapter every year.
+Generally, this chapter holds significant weightage in the board exams every year.
 To obtain a good score in the 10th board exam, follow the NCERT book and the previous year's exam papers.
 More questions can be practised from the NCERT exemplar.

 From any external point, exactly two tangents can be drawn to a circle.
 To learn more about how to draw these two tangents, study the Class 10 Maths Chapter 10 Circles.